iphands/randy/README.md

 * font_size
 * mod_top - modulo used to skip frames for getting top data
 * mod_fs - modulo used to skip frames for getting filesystem data
-* resizable
+* resizable - bool to make the GUI resizable
-* skip_taskbar - incase you want to see a Randy item in the taskbar
+* skip_taskbar - in case you want to see a Randy item in the taskbar
 * timeout - time in seconds to wait between frame updates
 * xpos - starting position x
 * ypos - starting position y

 ## Building
 ### Optional deps / features
-By default Randy turns on support for getting temp from NVidia cards via NVML shared objects and CPU temps via lm-sensors.
+By default Randy turns on support for getting temp from NVIDIA cards via NVML shared objects and CPU temps via lm-sensors.

 You can disable these by simply building with `--no-default-features`